udoma-co/terraform-provider-udoma/docs/resources/account.md

 ### Required

+- `cadence` (String) The cadence at which the account balance is calculated
 - `currency` (String) The currency of the account
 - `name` (String) The name of the account
 - `number` (Number) The unique account number, manually set